daycartes/Longtown-Recycling/Privacy Policy for Longtown Recycling .md

 What information does the Application obtain and how is it used?
 User Provided Information

 The Application does not require any user registration.
 The Application does not require the user to provide any personal information.

-There is no User Provided Data as the App is read only.
+There is no User Provided Data as the Application is read only.

-All the Apps details are only stored locally on your mobile device, within the Application private folder, following Android’s security best practices.
+All the Application's details are only stored locally on your mobile device, within the Application private folder, following Android’s security best practices.

 Automatically Collected Information
 The Application does not collect any information automatically.